IronLanguages/ironpython3/Documentation/differences-from-c-python.md

 This page documents various differences between IronPython and CPython.
+Since IronPython is under active development, any of the differences described here may change or disappear in the future.

 # Environment Variables